davidmartos96/go-flutter-plugin-sqlcipher/README.md

+# NO LONGER MAINTAINED

+This has only been tested with sqflite version 1.1.7+3 on Linux.

 # go-flutter-plugin-sqlcipher

 This Go package implements the host-side of the Flutter [sqflite](https://pub.dartlang.org/packages/sqflite) plugin as well as SqlCipher support using https://github.com/xeodou/go-sqlcipher